alcides/GeneticEngine/docs/source/grammars.md

 grammar = extract_grammar([A, B], Root, expansion_depthing=True)
 ```

 We also support grammar-expansion depthing, as done in [PonyGE2](https://github.com/PonyGE/PonyGE2).
-In grammar-expansion depthing the depth is increased each time a grammar production rule is expanded.
+In grammar-expansion depthing, the depth is increased each time a grammar production rule is expanded.
 For example, suppose you have the following grammar:

 ```
 A       :== 0 | B